enatega/food-delivery-multivendor/README.md

 The required credentials and keys have been set already.
 You can setup your own keys and credentials

-The version of nodejs should be between 14.0 to 16.0
+The version of nodejs should be between 18 to 20 (with 16 as minor version and 0 as patch)

 [![Guide Badge](https://img.shields.io/badge/Do_with_guided_tutorial-blue?style=for-the-badge&logo=book-reader)](https://enatega.com/multi-vendor-doc/)